Hawtray History, Family Crest & Coats of Arms

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Hawtray has been recorded under many different variations, including Hawtre, Hawtree, Hawtrie, Dawtre, Dawtree, Dawtrie, Hawtrey, Haultrey, Dealtre, Dealtrie, Dawtrey, Dawtry, Daltry, Haltry, Haltrie and many more.

 Early Notables of the Hawtray family (pre 1700)

-More information is included under the topic Early Hawtray Notables in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) are included under the topic Early Hawtray Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hawtray family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Hawtrays were some of the first of the immigrants to arrive in North America: John Dawtres who settled in Virginia in 1636; William Dawtrey settled in Barbados in 1683.

 - Burke, John Bernard, The Roll of Battle Abbey.
 London: Edward Churton, 26, Holles Street, 1848, Print.